 Lucienne isn't.
 She craves the spotlight, going so far as to send her photos to a contest seeking the new Miss France.
 André detests the very idea -- beauty pageants should be outlawed, he tells her -- and so she doesn't even say goodbye before fleeing to Spain for the Miss Europe final.
 When Lucienne wins again, her pool of suitors turns more glamorous.
 A prince woos her, as does a maharajah.
 "Love clutches me like an eagle," he tells Lucienne.
 "I possess a land more vast than Europe, yet to live there without you would be a harsh exile."

 Brooks looks stunning throughout Prix de beauté, though Genina wrote in his memoirs that she drank all day and night and had to be carried on to the set.
 "She would have been the ultimate actress," he declared, "if it hadn't been for the alcohol."
-Sober or no, she plays Lucienne as alternately stifled and aglow, a young girl only truly engaged when gazing at her own reflection, whether on the screen or in another's eyes.
+Sober or no, she plays Lucienne as alternately stifled and aglow, a young woman only truly engaged when gazing at her own reflection, whether on the screen or in another's eyes.

 Just so, Lucienne is swayed when André finds her in Spain and issues an ultimatum: leave with me now or never see me again.
 Unfortunately for both of them, Lucienne's second try at domesticity doesn't stick.
 Bored in their Parisian flat, she says goodbye by note when the prince reappears with plans to make her a screen goddess.